nextflow-io/training/docs/advanced/grouping.md

 [[id:sampleC, type:tumor], merged.genotyped.bam]
 ```

-If we would like to save the output of our `MergeGenotyped` process into a save location, we can "publish" the outputs of a process using the `publishDir` directive.
+If we would like to save the output of our `MergeGenotyped` process, we can "publish" the outputs of a process using the `publishDir` directive.
 We will cover this in more detail on day 2, but try modifying the `MergeGenotyped` process to include the directive:

 ```groovy
 process MergeGenotyped {